scummvm/scummvm/doc/docportal/settings/paths.rst

 .. _savepath:

 Save Path
-	The path to the folder in which ScummVM stores saved games.
+	Sets the path to the folder in which ScummVM stores saved games.
 If this is not set, saved games will generally be stored in the current directory, although there are exceptions to this.
-For more information, see the :doc:`../using_scummvm/save_load_games` page.
+For more information, see the :ref:`Save and Load games <savelocation>` page.

 	*savepath*

 .. _themepath:

 Theme Path
-	The path to the folder in which ScummVM stores additional themes.
+	Sets the path to the folder in which ScummVM stores additional themes.

 	*themepath*

 .. _extra:

 Extra Path
-	The path to the folder in which ScummVM will look for various extra files.
-These may include:

-	* Additional datafiles required for certain games
+	Sets the path to the folder in which ScummVM will look for various extra files.
+These could include additional datafiles required for certain games, Soundfonts or MT-32 ROMs.
-	* Soundfonts
-	* MT-32 ROMs

 	*extrapath*